abdulvasith/abdulvasith/README.md

 Here are some of my projects:

-* 🏁 **CTFd Platform Setup** – Configured and deployed a Capture The Flag (CTF) platform using Docker for practicing cyber security challenges.
+* 🏁 CTFd Platform – Created and modified the CTFd web platform, developed CTF challenges, and managed backend operations while conducting a Capture The Flag (CTF) program

 ---